-Data on ability to speak English were obtained from the 2000 US Census long-form questionnaire.
+Data on ability to speak English were obtained from the American Community Survey 5-Year Estimates for 2007-2011.
 Respondents who reported that they spoke a language other than English were asked to indicate their ability to speak English in one of the following categories: "Very well," "Well," "Not well," or "Not at all."

 The data on ability to speak English represent the person's own perception about his or her own ability to speak English.

 The following table provides examples of the languages included in each category listed on the Hillsborough Community Atlas.

 |Other Indo-European languages||French (French, Cajun, Patois)|